EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 | Unique persistent identifier (e.g. DOIs, commits/tags/releases) - Zenodo, FigShare GitHub            | x        | x          |               |          |

+### Development environments

+Virtual and integrated development environments (IDEs) help with running, testing, and debuging code.
+Virtual environments further enable us to share our working environments with others, making it easier to access, reuse and extend our code.

+### Command line terminals

+Command line terminals enable us to run and test our code without graphical user interfaces (GUI) afforded to us by IDEs - this is sometimes needed for accessing and running our code remotely on servers with not GUI provision.
+Command line terminal also use less resources than a GUI development tool and are commonly used on high-performance computers and other shared systems where time, memory and processing power are expensive or in high demand.

+Version control systems often only provide command line tools for interactins - entering commands and accessing remote version control servers - making them only accessible from command line terminals.

+Finally, interoperable software should use standard protocols so that it can integrate with other tools.
+One of these standard protocols is passing inputs and outputs via the command line terminal so software we write may need to have such a command line interface.
+Command line terminals allow us group and chain our software together with other tools to build up complex workflows and analysis pipelines using several programs in different steps.

 [fair-principles-research-software]: https://www.nature.com/articles/s41597-022-01710-x
 [fair-data-principles]: https://www.nature.com/articles/sdata201618